jordanadrianoo/Git-Bash/README.md

 ```
 git init
 ```

-we can see that git successfully initiated the git repository if you now see master next to the folder name.
+To verify, we can use our file explor to see turn on and see hidden files have been added to crete a repository. we can see that git successfully initiated the git repository if you also now see master next to the folder name.
 Congratulations you have successfully created a repository!

 ## Command List